 Who we are

-We have a strong interdisciplinary team of researchers with expertise spanning epidemiology, psychiatry, psychology, primary care, cardiometabolic disease, genetics, statistics and bioinformatics.
+We have a strong interdisciplinary team of researchers with expertise spanning epidemiology, psychiatry, psychology, primary care, cardiometabolic disease, genetics, neuroimaging, statistics, bioinformatics and data science.

 Our research also benefits from close collaboration with colleagues in the Institute of Cardiovascular and Medical Sciences, Institute of Infection, Immunity and Inflammation, Institute of Neuroscience and Psychology, School of Life Sciences and School of Mathematics and Statistics, as well as research groups at Cardiff University, University of Oxford, King’s College London, University of Edinburgh, Dublin City University and the Karolinska Institute.